31 Animal Sounds in German: Can You Meow, Buzz and Chirp in Deutsche?

-It’s also worth mentioning that a German cow is called eine Kuh, with a group of cows called eine Herde.
+It’s also worth mentioning that a German cow is called eine Kuh, and a group of cows is called eine Herde.
 If you need to use the moo sound in a sentence, as a verb, the word muhen is what you’re looking for.

 Bleating isn’t exactly a cow sound that people are used to practicing themselves, but it’s an essential part of a cow’s vocabulary.
 The word blöken represents a low bleating tone.